 Using SUP Specific Apps for Paddle Board Tracking

-Heart Rate Max While Stand Up Paddle Boarding
+Paddle Feature – Heart Rate While Stand Up Paddle Boarding

 In a one hour session, going at a reasonable pace, I have been able to get my heart rate to 85%-90% of max while stand up paddle boarding, typically while powering across minor swells.
 Keeping balance engages the legs, and paddling engages the rest of the body so it is possible to really pump the heart rate up.

-If the Apple Watch SUP options are not enough for you, there are others to take a look at for more serious stand up paddle boarders:
+If the Apple Watch SUP options are not enough for you (and they likely are not), there are others to take a look at for more serious stand up paddle boarders: